-The current CAP runs to the end of 2020 and discussions on shaping the programme that will replace it have commenced.
+The current Common Agricultural Policy (CAP) runs to the end of 2020 and discussions on shaping the programme that will replace it have commenced.

 An increased CAP budget is crucial

 To address the gap between farm incomes and incomes in other sectors, farmers need a rise in their Basic Payment and other payments from an increased CAP Budget.